 To get back to Seattle, travel south through Idaho.
 You can stop at the Craters of the Moon National Monument and the Umatilla National Forest on your way back.
 If you need another stop-over town, you can spend the night of Day 5 in Boise.

 Number of Days: 8

 Keep reading if you want to see all three of Washington’s national parks on one monumental Pacific Northwest road trip.
-From Seattle, the North Cascades Highway will take you to North Cascades National Park in about two hours.
+The North Cascades Highway will take you to North Cascades National Park in about two hours from Seattle.

 If you arrive early, you’ll have the entire day to check into a hotel and explore the expansive park.
 I recommend spending two nights in the area, and Winthrop is a great base (I always stay at Hotel Rio Vista).

-After this, take your time driving through Twisp, Chelan Falls, and Wenatchee.
-You can spend the night there (Coast Wenatchee Center Hotel is in the middle of downtown) and drive to Mount Rainier in the morning.
+After this, drive through Twisp, Chelan Falls, and Wenatchee.
+You can spend the night there (Coast Wenatchee Center Hotel is in the middle of downtown) and go to spend a day at Mount Rainier in the morning.